-Many people (both native and foreign born) dislike the loose gun laws and amount of gun and violent crimes that occur within the United States.
+Many people (both native and foreign-born) dislike the loose gun laws and the amount of gun and violent crimes that occur within the United States.
 America has around 30 gun-related deaths per million citizens every year.
-In Canada, this figure is markedly smaller and barely reaches five gun related deaths per million people.
+In Canada, this figure is markedly smaller and barely reaches five gun-related deaths per million people.

 While there are guns available, the amount of violence is decidedly nominal when compared to that of the rate of gun violence throughout America.

 All in all, gun laws in Canada compared to the ones in the USA make Canada a safer place for citizens.